Everyone wants to put the consumer in charge of lowering health care spending.

 Today, consumers can barely find out after they’ve had an office visit what kind of care the office thinks it has provided, let alone what the care will cost in total, or what the patient will pay for care out-of-pocket.

-The Senate Finance Committee organized a hearing last week on Medicare physician payment policy, to get ideas from private insurers on how CMS could fix the traditional Medicare fee-for-service (FFS) payment system.
+The Senate Finance Committee recently organized a hearing on Medicare physician payment policy, to get ideas from private insurers on how CMS could fix the traditional Medicare FFS payment system.

 The program lowered the number of inpatient hospital days per 1,000 patients by 29%, and it lowered the number of emergency room visits per 1,000 patients by 46%, Edwards said.
-The program also increased the percentage of hospitalized patients who saw a physician within 7 days of discharge by about 15% and the percentage of people with diabetes who'd had the recommended A1c test by 6.1%.
+The program also increased the percentage of patients with diabetes who’d had the recommended A1c test by 6.1%.

-Similarly, Lonny Reisman of Aetna Inc., Hartford (NYSE:AET), said his company found an incentive program helped decrease the pilot-program patient acute hospital admission rate by 45% when compared with the rate for control-group patients.
+Similarly, Lonny Reisman of Aetna Inc., Hartford, said his company found an incentive program helped decrease the pilot-program patient acute hospital admission rate by 45% when compared with the rate for control-group patients.

 Pre-deductible HSA holders who are trying to dicker with doctors and hospitals are like open-pocketed lambs wandering timidly through a pasture full of FFS wolves.

-Hiring a lawyer to manage $100 to $5,000 in medical bills per year makes no sense for the patient or the lawyer.
+Hiring a lawyer or a professional patient advocacy service to manage $100 to $5,000 in medical bills per year makes no sense for the patient or the lawyer.

 Some doctors with concierge practices offer a deal along those lines.